List of Gotham (franchise) characters: Eduardo Dorrance / Bane

 Eduardo Dorrance / Bane (portrayed by Shane West) is a former army buddy of James Gordon who returns with a group of elite soldiers called Delta Force to help restore Gotham City from its "No Man's Land" state.
 In the past after Gordon's line of duty was over, Eduardo and his men became prisoners of war and were incarcerated at Pena Duro where he was put through one of the games where the guards bury someone alive and hold wagers to see if any prisoners would dig their way out.
 He is later freed by Nyssa al Ghul under the alias of Theresa Walker.
 Eduardo is in league with Theresa in her goals.
 When confronting Gordon at the ruins of Haven, Eduardo fought Gordon until he was impaled onto a pipe.
 Theresa found him and provided him with a special mask as she plans to have Hugo Strange fix him up.

 After Hugo Strange was done working on him, Eduardo became Bane and led the mission to capture Jim Gordon, Bruce Wayne, and General Wade.
 Bane then tortured Gordon to the point when Bruce learned of Theresa's connection with Ra's al Ghul as she states that she is his daughter Nyssa.
 After figuring out Barbara Kean's hand in her father's death, Nyssa sends Bane to bring her Barbara.
-Bane raided the hospital and chased after Barbara and Leslie Thompkins.
-He did catch up to Barbara and Leslie after Barbara gave birth in the ambulance lot.
+Bane raided the hospital and chased after Barbara and Lee Thompkins.
+He did catch up to Barbara and Lee after Barbara gave birth in the ambulance lot.
 Alfred and Selina bought the two of them time to get away.
 While Bane knocked Selina to the ground, he beat up Alfred and threw him back first into a nearby pole before getting away.

 As Special Order 386 is activated, Bane led the Delta Force and the army into leveling Gotham.
 He briefly fought Bruce Wayne and Selina Kyle following Wayne Enterprise's detonation.
 Bruce was able to use a beacon on Bane that caused him to be attacked by bats.
 As Bane and Angel lead their forces into confronting Gordon, Bullock, Bruce, Selina, Penguin, Riddler, and Lee, Barbara arrived with the refugees as Gordon asks the army if they are with Gotham or against Gotham.
 The army turned against Bane as he, Angel, and those on his side are arrested.
 It was mentioned that Bane has been remanded to a prison.